tundish/blathnaid/blathnaid/book/chapters.rst

 Compassion
 ----------

-As soon as Jack awoke, he would be out again to learn more from the Smiths.
+As soon as Jack awoke, he would go out again to learn more from the Smiths.
 Fell remained interested in the Trivet, and Jack allowed him to inspect the strange markings on the edge.
-They had been worn down by use, but after a little time cleaning, Fell started to understand another word.
+They had been worn down by use, but after a little cleaning, Fell started to understand another word.
-“This one says **Compassion** ,” he said.
+“These letters spell out **Compassion**,” he said.

 Boilermakers
 ------------

 Then Fell resumed his account of Mayor Ingomer.
-How, after some sudden accident which no one could explain, Ingomer set up an inspectorate for pressure vessels, whose sky-high fees nearly put the Smiths entirely out of business.
+How, after some sudden accident that no one could explain, Ingomer set up an inspectorate for pressure vessels, whose sky-high fees nearly put the Smiths entirely out of business.
 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon installed to manufacture, test and supply all such things in the City.